New Federal COVID-19 Vaccine Site Open In Tampa

 TAMPA, Fla.
 (CW44 News At 10) – The new FEMA COVID-19 vaccination site is now open and operating at the Tampa Greyhound Track.
 Local representatives and FEMA officials met to discuss details on the new federal site on Tuesday.

-Officials say the FEMA-funded site will only be giving Pfizer vaccines at first, and certain people will be able to get the shot.READ MORE: Animal Rescue Organizations Say Pandemic Has Changed Their Industry For The Better
+Officials say the FEMA-funded site will only be giving Pfizer vaccines at first, and certain people will be able to get the shot.READ MORE: Pasco, First FL County To Distribute COVID-19 Vaccines Via Walgreens

-At the Tampa Greyhound Track, FEMA officials say people with underlying conditions, school employees, law enforcement, and fire fighters 50 and up will be able to get vaccinated, and appointments are recommended.
+At the Tampa Greyhound Track, FEMA officials say people with underlying conditions, school employees, law enforcement, and firefighters 50 years and older will be able to receive the vaccine.
+Officials stress that appointments are recommended.

 The new vaccination site at the Tampa Greyhound Track is completely paid for by the federal government and will have also have two mobile sites.
 Officials say up to 3,000 people will be vaccinated each day through these sites.